awgibson/Treehouse-Tech-Degree-Project-12/README.md

 - **App successfully uses a relational or document-based database** - MongoDB is used to store users and help facilitate a login system.
 - **App is deployed to a hosting service like Heroku, OpenShift, AWS** - Deployed to Heroku
 - **Final project is in a GitHub Repo** - That's where we currently are
-- **Submits a public URL of the working app** - Included in project submission
+- **Submits a public URL of the working app** - https://movieinfo-treehouse.herokuapp.com/
 - **App runs successfully after running npm install and npm start in the local clone of the GitHub repo** - Follow config instructions above for app to work and look at additional scripts.
 - **No syntax errors and the app starts successfully / Write unit tests using Mocha.js and an assertion library to get exceeds** - The only errors present in console are related to Spotify.
 Even Spotify's own website has these exact same errors.
 No syntax errors from my own code that I have been able to see. - Tests were written to test the server-side API fetches.